ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large

 \subsection{RQ2: Subjective Task Workload}

-Participants pointed to four aspects of the revision workload in ABScribe that led to the significant reduction in subjective task workload: reduction in clutter, ease of variation management, access to surrounding text context, and reduced context-switching during LLM use. \phantomsection
+Participants pointed to four aspects of the revision workload in ABScribe that led to the significant reduction in subjective task workload: reduction in clutter, ease of \textit{variation management} which referenced both \textit{variation storage} and \textit{variation comparison}, access to surrounding text context, and the reduction of context switching during LLM use. \phantomsection

-\textbf{F5: ABScribe reduces task workload by reducing document clutter.} W4, 5, 7, 10, 11, commented that the general lack of clutter in the ABScribe interface when dealing with multiple versions affected various aspects of their writing and revision process.
-Specifically, the way ABScribe stores variations in-place with the ABToolbar as opposed to in-sequence in the doucument reduced clutter.
+\textbf{F5: Variation Management}--ABScribe reduces task workload by reducing document clutter.
+W4, 5, 7, 10, 11, commented that the general lack of clutter in the ABScribe interface when dealing with multiple versions affected various aspects of their writing and revision process.
+Specifically, the way ABScribe handles \textit{variation storage} in-place (i.e., all variations of a segment of text are stored and can be accessed at the \textit{Variation Field} using the Popup Toolbar) as opposed to in-sequence, by storing both versions in the main text editing interface, reduced clutter.
 W11 summarizes this in the following quote \textit{``I think definitely the biggest difference would have been the fact that your your document is not as cluttered.
 Actually, it doesn't get cluttered basically because you can just switch between versions and the text is on in the same location.
 So that's already a huge boost in terms of not having a mess on my hand.
-And you notice at the very start I was already organized to think that way.''} When comparing ABScribe to the linear storage of variations in Baseline, W5 and 8 noted that the linear interface inevitably led to cluttered and messy documents.
+And you notice at the very start I was already organized to think that way.''} When comparing ABScribe to the linear storage of variations (one after the other within the main document) in Baseline, W5 and 8 noted that the linear interface inevitably led to cluttered and messy documents.
 W5 pointed out the difficulties of managing variations in the linear Baseline approach: \textit{``So the linear approach was more difficult, because there was just walls of text, like they began piling up very quickly.
 And I tried to segment them, right, I believe, if I numbered them, it would have been better.
 But at the same time, it doesn't get rid of the root problem, where more and more text is, is being added to the whole draft.''}